jsanz/gh-pages-minima-starter/_posts/2020-05-17-confluences.md

 Last week when reading Ken Jennings *Maphead* I discovered the [Degree Confluence project](http://confluence.org/) (people visiting the latitude and longitude degree integer intersections).
 So this weekend, I spent some time investigating where these intersections are and which is the closest one to my current location using GeoPandas.

+These libraries are all you need to run my analysis:

 ```python
 import pandas as pd
 import numpy as np